Gabriel Luna-Ostaseki on distributed working [Podcast]

 In the last 12 months, I’ve seen so many companies move to a distributed, remote workforce, but fail with the implementation.
 A lot of big corporates have basically moved out of their offices, but then they just kept all the same meeting structure, and rather than adapt to a new way of working, with asynchronous, trusted relationships, they’re just on zoom 10 hours a day.

-The best practices to adopt for a distributed workforce was one of many topics I discussed on episode 2 of the Practical Futurist Podcast latest season with Gabriel Luna-Ostaseki who is the founder of Braintrust.
+The best practices to adopt for a distributed workforce was one of many topics I discussed on episode 2 of the Pragmatic Futurist Podcast latest season with Gabriel Luna-Ostaseki who is the founder of Braintrust.

 Gabriel explained that Braintrust is the new model for how work gets done a is the first user-controlled talent network that connects organisations with highly skilled tech talent.